Giant-Fenrir/test-challenge-aug-2025/README.md

 - List the best team by league: we want to know the best players that can form a squad;
 - List the best team by nationality: we want to know the best players that can form a squad.

-### Consuming the Data

-The third goal of this project is to consume the methods of the REST API via a front-end application.
+Also, this project consumes the REST API via a front-end application.

 ## Deliverables